sourceduty/EV/README.md

 #

-> Alex: *"Electric vehicles are slowly popularizing in an excruciatingly slow and opposed revolution of road travel."*
+> Alex: *"Electric vehicles are popularizing in an excruciatingly slow and opposed revolution of road travel."*

 #
 ### Related Links